masumiuc/Power-BI-Dashboard/README.md

 Filters are provided for selecting the case type, CIC office, scheduled date, and case worker.

 # Dataset
-This visualization is based on real-time registration data that is being tracked for Registration Processing processing at the Camp 4 site.
+This visualization is based on real-time customer service activity data that is being tracked for service Processing processing at the Camp 4 site.
 The dataset includes the following dimensions:

 Case Types